Gastric – bariatric or weight loss surgery – is becoming increasingly popular.

 Of course, your gastric surgeon can recommend surgeries that don’t interfere with nutrient absorption.
 The gastric sleeve or gastric balloon are two examples.
-One is surgical, the other non-surgical, and both can help you achieve extreme weight loss without affecting the way you digest food.
+One is surgical, the other non-surgical, and both can help you lose weight without affecting how you digest food.
 Only your stomach is affected, not your digestive system.
-These are points to bring up at your consultation with your weight loss surgeon if a nutrient deficiency is a concern.
+These are points to discuss at your consultation with your weight loss surgeon if a nutrient deficiency concerns you.

 Myth #5: Insurance Does Not Pay for Weight Loss Surgery

-More health insurance companies are coming around to recognize weight loss surgery as a medical necessity.
-Your policy may vary and the rules can differ according to your state.
+More health insurance companies are recognizing weight loss surgery as a medical necessity.
+Your policy may vary, and the rules can differ according to your state.
 Your policy may also have unique rules that govern coverage for bariatrics if your insurance is provided through work.

 Myth #6: Bariatric Surgery Leads to Mental Health Issues